 Was that what her instructions meant?
 Of course not!
 She was supposed to prepare the chicken for cooking.
 But that’s just it: The English language is complex because sometimes the same word can be used in a different context and have a whole new meaning.
 This is what’s referred to as a homonym or homophone.
-Let’s dive into the most frequently used English words that have multiple meanings.
+Let’s dive into the most frequently used English words that have double or multiple meanings.

 Most frequently used English words with multiple meanings

-Let’s first analyse homonyms.
+Let’s first analyze homonyms.